AndersDeath/diary2/000-current.md

 # 31 January - Tuesday - Yerevan - 124 day of immigration

 Today I had a interview with Uber.
 It was just introduction.
 I wasn't perfect.
 They want to get staff engineer which is a shitty position.
 It will be good for escaping from Yerevan, but not so good in general.
 I lost time and did not pay enough attention to technical training.
 Also we went to the bank this morning and sent money to London.
 Ksushas trainer asked her for it.
+So.
+I published yesterday a note about holy theory.
+It's essentially a book that I started composing last year.